 - Share information regarding rules, deadlines, stalls, wristbands, check-in, etc. with group participants.

-- Provide the Midwest Horse Fair office with the typed, electronic script and two CD copies of the music selection for your demonstrations by MARCH 15.
+- Provide the Midwest Horse Fair office with the typed, correctly formatted, electronic script and submit the music selection digitally for your demonstrations by MARCH 15.

 - Coordinate arrival times of participants to ensure they have paperwork and are able to enter the fair with tickets or wristbands.